MVedant21/MVedant21/README.md

 Electronics and Communication Undergrad
 ---------------------------------------

-I am a Electronics and Communication undergrad.
+I am am Electronics and Communication undergrad.
 I like to work in the field of robotics and Machine Learning..

 * 🌍  I'm based in Bangalore
 * ✉️  You can contact me at [mangrulkarvedant21@gmail.com](mailto:mangrulkarvedant21@gmail.com)